Aurukun, Queensland: Education

 Aurukun has a primary school which is operated by Cape York Aboriginal Australian Academy (CYAAA) in a unique partnership with Education Queensland.
 The school opened on 29 January 1974 and caters for students from pre-prep to year 7.
 The school remains the only school in Aurukun.
 Classroom instruction is dedicated to teaching mainstream curriculum in English literacy and numeracy using Direct Instruction.
 The Direct Instruction method focuses on individual student outcomes, repetition and weekly tests with the aim to ensure students are mastering literacy and numeracy basics.
 Students are also taught a comprehensive Indigenous culture and language program which aims to give children fluency in their own cultures and enjoy the best of both worlds.
 The school provides an extended school day which involves artistic, musical and sports programs (in partnership with national bodies) which aims to give children increased confidence and socially prepare them for moving between homelands, work and study in the wider world.

 In 2008, one in three children were not enrolled for primary school.
-Following welfare reform trials introduced in July 2008, school attendance had risen from an average of 37 per cent to 63 per cent in September 2009.
+Following welfare reform trials introduced in July 2008, school attendance had risen from an average of 37% to 63% in September 2009.

 Following incidents where teachers and the principal were threatened, rocks were thrown at their housing, and children as young as six tried to steal a car, all teachers were evacuated from the school in May 2016.
 As a result, the school was closed for six weeks with only distance education programs being continued.
 The incidents have drawn the effectiveness of the Direct Instruction method into question, and as of July 2016 the Queensland Government is implementing an Australian curriculum into the school alongside Direct Instruction.